-Research into testicular cancer is going on right now around the country.
+Research into testicular cancer is going on right now around the world.
 Each year, scientists find out more about what causes the disease, how to prevent it, and how to improve treatment.

-Clinical trials have improved doctors' approaches to treating these cancers.
-Studies are expected to answer other questions, too.
+Clinical trials have improved the way doctors treat these cancers.
 For example, studies have found ways to predict which men may not need lymph node surgery or radiation therapy.
 Studies have also found other factors that suggest certain men may need stronger treatment.

 New drugs and new drug combinations are being tested for people with cancer that comes back.
+Doctors are looking at different doses and combinations of chemo drugs that reduce side effects but still work well to kill the cancer.
 Stem cell transplant is being studied as a way to help those who need high doses of chemo.
-Chemo treatments are also getting better.
-Doctors are looking at different doses and combinations of drugs that reduce side effects but still work well to kill the cancer.
 Doctors are also studying new ways to help men be able to father children after treatment.